kelseyshiba/kelseyshiba.github.io/_posts/2020-08-30-breaking_down_drag_n_drop.markdown

     }
 ```

-Again the most important piece here is the drop handler allowing me to access the song id that is being moved, resetting the background and calling the delete method to the adapter to fetch and destroy the relationship.
+Some of these are the same as above, but again the most important piece here is the drop handler.
+It allows access to the song id that is being moved through getData, adds the song to the currentTarget, which is now the full list of songs, and resets the background to white.
+Last, it calls the delete method on the join adapter to fetch and destroy the relationship in the database.

+Everything looks very initimidating when reading or learning it for the first time.
+I hope this makes sense for those of you out there eager to complete a new drag and drop application.
+Code on! ~Kelsey